ruby/ruby.wasm/packages/npm-packages/ruby-3_2-wasm-wasi/README.md

 WebAssembly port of CRuby with WASI.

-This package distributes the latest `master` branch of CRuby.
+This package distributes the CRuby 3.2.

 ## Installation